 17 September – 18 December 2019

-As we have since 1995, we coordinate activities for the 16th International artists and the registrants of the American Society of Botanical Artists educational conference (17–19 October), which is held in Pittsburgh during the International exhibition.
-Many botanical artists from across the United States and from around the world are in town to attend.
+As we have since 1995, we coordinated activities for the 16th International artists and the registrants of the American Society of Botanical Artists educational conference (17–19 October), which was held in Pittsburgh during the International exhibition.
+Many botanical artists from across the United States and from around the world were in town to attend.

-The reception on 17 October (6:00–8:00 p.m.) is open to the public.
-At 6:30 p.m. in the gallery the curators will introduce the exhibition and the 16th International artists in attendance.
+The reception on 17 October (6:00–8:00 p.m.) was open to the public.
+At 6:30 p.m. in the gallery the curators introduced the exhibition and the 16th International artists in attendance.